 When we call this macro with vec![1, 2, 3];, the $x pattern matches three times with the three expressions 1, 2, and 3.

-Now let’s look at the pattern in the body of the code associated with this arm: The temp_vec.push() code within the $()* part is generated for each part that matches $() in the pattern, zero or more times depending on how many times the pattern matches.
+Now let’s look at the pattern in the body of the code associated with this arm: the temp_vec.push() code within the $()* part is generated for each part that matches $() in the pattern, zero or more times depending on how many times the pattern matches.
 The $x is replaced with each expression matched.
-When we call this macro with vec![1, 2, 3];, the code generated that replaces this macro call will be:
+When we call this macro with vec![1, 2, 3];, the code generated that replaces this macro call will be the following:

 let mut temp_vec = Vec::new();